 After some thought I arrived at the idea of walking 2,018 “boots on” miles in 2018.
 To reach this target I would have to average five and a half miles per day throughout the year.
 Not too challenging for a day, or a week, but for a year it certainly is!
 2,018 miles is equivalent to walking from Lands End to John O’Groats and two thirds of the way back.

 If I was going to undertake such a challenge it seemed sensible to combine it with fundraising for charity.
 Living close to Salisbury I have followed and supported the development of the The Trussell Trust, it’s network of food banks are vital in assisting those in poverty within our society.
 Equally important is their lobbying and campaigning to influence Government and change social policy.

 In 2019 I decided to continue walking, this time with the target of 2,019 “boots on” miles.
-I reached my mileage total in November and by the end of the year had once again walked 2,230 miles and my fundraising total passed £3,400.
+I reached my mileage total in November and by the end of the year had walked 2,231 miles and my fundraising total passed £3,400.

 You can support my fundraising for the Trussell Trust by donating on my JustGiving Page